NOAA-OCM/cmecs/CMECS_Catalog_v1.1.2/CMECS_Thesaurus_v1.1.2.md

 ### Small Scale Slope

-The Slope Modifier refers to the angle of the substrate at a scale appropriate for the feature being described; Greene et al.’s (2007) geological classification is followed here to characterize slope.
+The Slope Modifier refers to the angle of the substrate at a scale appropriate for the feature being described; the Greene et al. (2007) geological classification is followed here to characterize slope.

 #### Flat (Small Scale Slope)